joshfinley/joshfinley.github.io/content/posts/2025-03-25-elastic-2024-threat-review.md

 To that end, I have anecdotally observed a slowdown in the pace at which developments in malware techniques match advancements in defensive technology.
 Although I don't have concrete data to support it, there seems to be a drawdown in published offensive research in recent years, coinciding interestingly with the rise and advancement of EDR/XDR technology.
 To borrow language from other spaces, we may be *finally* entering a convergence / Nash Equilibrium between threats and defenders (at least those which have the privilege of robust defensive programs).

-Coincidentally, own efforts in the offensive security space have shifted towards *tailored* approaches to assessment execution.
+Coincidentally, my own efforts in the offensive security space have shifted towards *tailored* approaches to assessment execution.
 Increasingly often, *obscurity surpasses cleverness in achieving compromise.* But that's just anecdote.